LieberInstitute/visiumStitched_brain/README.md

 [`visiumStitched`](https://github.com/LieberInstitute/visiumStitched).
 Three
 [Visium](https://www.10xgenomics.com/products/spatial-gene-expression)
-capture areas were collected from the lateral septum of the postmortem human brain from one donor.
-We use [Fiji](https://imagej.net/software/fiji/) and `visiumStitched` to stitch the gene-expression and imaging data into one sample, containing the entire lateral septum, for downstream analysis.
+capture areas were collected from the postmortem human brain from one donor.
+We use [Fiji](https://imagej.net/software/fiji/) and `visiumStitched` to stitch the gene-expression and imaging data into one sample for downstream analysis.

 If you tweet about this website, the data or the R package please use the <code>\#visiumStitched</code> hashtag.
 You can find previous tweets